 A Powerful Financial Aid Tool for School Counselors

-CL: Counselors can log into Edwin, the Massachusetts education platform in the Executive Office of Education portal, and find the data there.
-Edwin is provided by the MA Department of Elementary and Secondary Education (ESE) and it uses the Early Warning Indicator System (EWIS) to let counselors and administrators the students who may be having trouble.
-It includes attendance, suspensions, and grades.
-It is an important tool for counselors to have access to.
+Counselors can log into Edwin, the Massachusetts education platform in the Executive Office of Education portal, and find the data there.
+Edwin is provided by the MA Department of Elementary and Secondary Education (DESE), however your school district provides access for you.
+To find who in your district can give you access, go here.

-CL: There is a FAFSA folder within Edwin where you can find your district's information.
-It is here where you can find a district report or a student-by-student report, based on each student's FAFSA status (Complete, Incomplete, or Not Found).
+There is a FAFSA folder within Edwin where you can find your district's information.
+It is here where you can find a school level report or a student-by-student report, based on each student's FAFSA status (Complete, Incomplete, or Not Found).
 If you can't find FAFSA data for the student, it means the FAFSA hasn't yet been started.
 The tool includes reasons that a FAFSA is not yet complete, for example a missing signature or a Social Security number mismatch.
 The Department uses a matching algorithm to use district reported SIMS data with data provided by the U.S. Department of Education (ED) multiple times a week starting in late October.
 To assist in finding students who may have submitted different information to ED versus to the school (usually different names or birthdates), the tool also provides an unmatched file for students that indicated that they attended a specific high school.
 Information about the report is here.